关于 客户端/服务端 结构

 PHP offers some global objects to access the data.
 Assuming you've used the

 POST method, the following example just takes the data and displays it to the user.
 Of course, what you do with the data is up to you.
-You might display it, store it into a database, send it by email, or process it in some other way.
+You might display it, store it into a database, send them by email, or process it in some other way.

 Example: Raw Python